breard-r/chromesoul/README.md

 Same as contacts.
 Why changing your state if you're not gonna talk?

+## FAQ

+### How do I install this extension?
+Because it's not packaged yet, you have to:
+* Download it
+* Use the developer mode
+* Click on "Load unpackaged extension..." and select the chromesoul directory

+### Will you package it?
+Yes, as soon as sockets are supported in the stable channel.

+### Where do I enter my login and password?
+Why haven't you already looked at the extension's options?
+Yes, it's there.

+### Could not load extension from '/path/to/chromesoul'.
+Invalid value for 'permissions[2]'.
+It seems your browser doesn't support sockets.
+Have you checked the requirements?

+### Do I really have to compile the version from dev channel?
+No, you can wait until it comes to stable.

+### Where do I send and receive messages?
+Please have a look at the features lists.

+### Will you ever support sending and receiving messages?
+Maybe.
+If someone pay me I will, otherwise I'll do it if have time to invest in this project.
+Notice: I accept beer as payment .

+### I talked to you on netsoul but you never reply!
+I started this project for my personal usage, which means I use it.
+Now look at the features list and the previous questions.

+### I found a bug!
+Hum, please [report it](https://github.com/TychoBrahe/chromesoul/issues) with as much details as you can.
+Thanks in advance.

+### I hate chromesoul!
+It's your opinion and I don't care about it.

+### I love chromesoul!
+I'm happy you like it :-)

 ## Licence

 Chromesoul is released under an [ISC licence](http://en.wikipedia.org/wiki/ISC_license "ISC licence").
 See the LICENCE.txt file for more details.